rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/fire-up-the-debugger.md

 ![run-the-program-debugged-15](./img/fire-up-the-debugger-15.png)

-it's seems all right !
+It seems all right!
 Press `F9` key to confirm this fact.

 ![run-the-program-debugged-16](./img/fire-up-the-debugger-16.png)